mwrites/mwrites/README.md

 # Hey there 👋,

-Are you into AI/ML?
-Come say hi at [https://afkroom.com](https://afkroom.com), that's my personal lounge :D
+Are you into AI/ML, kaggle, or just bored?
+Come watch tv in [https://afkroom.com](https://afkroom.com)

 ![alt text](afkroom.png)